 Don’t worry about knowing these tax rules.
 TurboTax Self-Employed will ask you simple questions about you and your business and give you the tax deductions and credits you are eligible for based on your entries.
 TurboTax Self-Employed searches for industry specific tax deductions and uncovers business deductions you may not even know about.

-If you have questions, you can connect live via a one-way video to a TurboTax Live Self-Employed CPA or tax expert with an average 12 years experience to get your tax questions answered.
+If you have questions, you can connect live via a one-way video to a TurboTax Live Self-Employed tax expert with an average 12 years experience to get your tax questions answered.
 You can even connect virtually to a dedicated tax expert who will prepare and file your tax return in entirety with TurboTax Live Full Service from the comfort of your home.
-TurboTax Live CPAs and tax experts are available in Spanish and English, year round and can even review, sign, and file your tax return.
+TurboTax Live tax experts are available in Spanish and English, year round and can even review, sign, and file your tax return.